-Date of review: Chair of Governors: Spring 2024 Mr David Lloyd
+Date of review: Chair of LAB:

+Spring 2024 Approved by Mr David Lloyd

+Next Review Spring 2025 (LAB 4.2.25)

 Dear parents and carers,

 The aim of this information report is to explain how we implement our SEND policy.
 We want to show you how SEND support works in our school.